 The course will cover advanced models of short-run economic fluctuations and long-term economic growth in modern economies.
 Elements of fiscal and monetary policies will also be discussed.

 ECO831 Applied Econometrics I: Cross Section and Panel Data [3-0, 3 cr.]

 This course provides students with an advanced understanding of the principles of the econometric techniques for analyzing cross-section and panel data.
 Topics covered include multiple regressions model, instrumental variables, discrete choice models, limited dependent variable models, and panel data methods.
 Emphasis will be placed on examples in applied microeconomics fields to tackle a number of current economic issues whereby students learn how to conduct empirical research.

 ECO832 Applied Econometrics II: Time Series Data [3-0, 3 cr.]

 The aim of this course is to introduce students to a comprehensive theoretical framework of time series econometrics and its applications.
 Topics covered include stationary univariate time series processes, non-stationary processes, multivariate processes, systems of simultaneous equations, and cointegration and error-correction models.
 The course involves frequent use of time series datasets with an emphasis on applications in the field of macroeconomics.

-The course will cover mathematical methods for modeling problems of applied economics.
-The course will cover difference and differential equations, non-linear programming, dynamic programming, and optimal control theory.
+The course will introduce mathematical and computational modeling problems of applied economics.
+The course will cover optimization and dynamic models.
+The course will include implementation of the models in computer algebra systems GAMS and MATHEMATICA.

 ECO835 International Monetary Theory and Policy [3-0, 3 cr.]